Lisilin87/arkui/README.md

 ## Weakness 2 experimental supplement

 We sincerely appreciate the reviewer’s recognition of our research objectives. **It is important to clarify that during the time this study was conducted, models such as O1, O3, R1, and QWQ had not yet been officially released**.
 Following your suggestion, we have promptly conducted supplementary tests on these newly released models and updated the relevant sections of the paper with the detailed results.
 However, due to time constraints and the lack of batch API support for DeepSeek, as well as the relatively slow inference speed of QWQ-32B, we are currently unable to provide the full evaluation results for the DeepSeek and QWQ models.
-Nevertheless, our preliminary experiments indicate that the findings are consistent with the conclusions presented in our paper.
+Nevertheless, **our preliminary experiments indicate that the findings are consistent with the conclusions presented in our paper**.

 | Model         | VS SUCC | VS F1  | IS SUCC | IS F1  | VM SUCC | VM F1  | IM SUCC | IM F1  | MM SUCC | MM F1  | ALL SUCC | ALL F1 |
 |---------------|---------|--------|---------|--------|---------|--------|---------|--------|---------|--------|----------|--------|